liogen/book_pricer/book_seller/README.rst

         * Add a band with information about the site, number of books, number of offer collected, average price for a book
     * If user click on find a book by isbn, you should scroll to the book list section and display a loading message during retrieving of book information :
-        * If information are stored in DB and up to date (less than two days), display only this book with a link to get more information
         * If information are not stored in DB or not up-to-date, display a loading while crawler complete is job
         * Display error message if needed
             * no book title in DB mean that the book does not exist